mhr320/zob_hawc/README.md

 	* consider parsing waiver with signature into pdf file for email
 - add remove user from database
 - add dynamic page for user portal
+- migrate natcazob.org as landing page with links to HAWC loginapp